What It Does

 git clone https://github.com/PerpetualBeta/WindowPin.git - Run

-./build.sh - Launch with
+gmake build - Launch with

-open _BuildOutput/WindowPin.app
+open .build/WindowPin.app

 Requirements

 macOS 14 (Sonoma) or later.
+Universal binary (Apple Silicon and Intel).